 Tables, chairs, computers will be available in each location.
-EOC kits will be located in at least three locations, currently the Town office, RES, Middle School, and Kents Hill School.
+EOC kits will be located in at least three locations, currently the Fire Station, Town office, and Transfer Station.
+EOC kits shall be inspected and replenished annually by the Town Manager or designee in conjunction with the annual EOP review.